Bodega (American band)

+Bodega (stylized in all caps) is an American art rock band from New York City.

 History

-The band’s name, Bodega, is inspired by the term used for small corner shops in New York City.
+The band's name is inspired by the term used for small corner shops in New York City.
 They released their first full-length album in 2018, titled Endless Scroll.
-The album was produced by Parquet Courts member, Austin Brown and released through record label What's Your Rupture?
-In 2019, BODEGA released their first EP titled Shiny New Model.
+The album was produced by Parquet Courts member Austin Brown and released through record label What's Your Rupture?
+In 2019, Bodega released their first EP titled Shiny New Model.
+The band was scheduled to play at the 2024 South by Southwest festival in Austin, Texas, but pulled out citing the festival's financial ties with the US Army and RTX Corporation.